MCT-master/mct-master.github.io/_posts_draft/2019-02-22-TouchTheAlien.md

 ## Achievements

-During the workshop we achieved the following:
+So, for the the workshop we materialised a working prototype!

 - A working prototype
   - Touch interaction on both canvas, buttons and sliders